ahoward/rails_build/README.md

   RailsBuild.configure do |config|

-    # most of the time you are going to want your route included, which will
+    # most of the time you are going to want your root route included, which
-    # translate into an ./index.html being output in the build
+    # will translate into an ./index.html being output in the build, as you
+    # would expect
     #

     config.urls << '/'